manuel-schultz/DigitalPenAndPaperDice/README.md

 * Little bit of friendly chat with the system.

 ## Usage
+### Source Code
-When you download the files just execute the `main.py` File from your terminal
+After you download the files just execute the `main.py` File from your terminal with the command `python main.py`

+### Windows EXE App
+After you download the .exe application, just execute it.
+No installation required.

+## Python
+Programmed with Python `3.9.3`